A lattice on Dyck paths close to the Tamari lattice: Enumeration of intervals

-In this section, we provide the generating function and a close form for the number of intervals in the lattice $\mathcal{S}_n$.
+In this section, we provide the generating function and a closed form for the number of intervals in the lattice $\mathcal{S}_n$.
 The method is inspired by the work of Bousquet-M{\'e}lou and Chapoton~\cite{Boucha}.
 We will use a catalytic variable that considers the size of last run of down-steps.
-We introduce the bivariate generating function where $a_{n,k}$ corresponds to the number of intervals in $\mathcal{S}_n$ such that the upper path ends with $k$ down-steps exactly.
-We also define where $b_{n,k}$ corresponds to the number of intervals in $\mathcal{S}_n$ such that the upper path is prime and ends with $k$ down-steps exactly (recall that a Dyck path is prime whenever it only touches the $x$-axis at its beginning and its end).
+We introduce the bivariate generating function where $a_{n,k}$ is the number of intervals in $\mathcal{S}_n$ such that the upper path ends with $k$ down-steps exactly.
+We also define where $b_{n,k}$ is the number of intervals in $\mathcal{S}_n$ such that the upper path is prime and ends with $k$ down-steps exactly (recall that a Dyck path is prime whenever it only touches the $x$-axis at its beginning and its end).

 \begin{lem} The following functional equation holds